 Each client in Newport Academy’s teen drug rehab center receives a tailored treatment plan, designed by an integrated team of experts in adolescent addiction treatment.
-Treatment plans are informed by a teen’s and family’s specific needs and history, comprehensive psychological assessments, and psychoeducational testing.
+Treatment plans are informed by a teen’s and family’s specific needs and history and comprehensive psychological assessments.

 What Our Teen Drug Rehab and Counseling Program Includes